interaction-lab/HARMONI/harmoni_actuators/harmoni_speaker/README.md

 To test that the speaker has been configured properly, use the command ```roslaunch harmoni_speaker speaker_service.launch``` which will play a short phrase through the configured device.
 You may need to experiement with different values to ensure the proper speaker is set up.

 The speaker can also be tested by running `rostest harmoni_speaker speaker.test`.
 When being tested on a QT robot, this must be run on the QT's Raspberry Pi in order to hear the audio clip be played.
+This test checks that audio can be successfully played through QT's speaker and will fail if the speaker is not set up or configured properly.
 ## References
 [Documentation](https://harmoni.readthedocs.io/en/latest/packages/harmoni_speaker.html)